You're viewing our UK & EU website and product specifications may be different in your location. Switch to our North American website.

 The matters reserved for the board are:

 The board has a schedule of regular business, financial and operational matters, and each board Committee has compiled a schedule of work to ensure that all areas for which the board has responsibility are addressed and reviewed during the course of the year.
-The Chairman is responsible for ensuring that, to inform decision-making, Directors receive accurate, sufficient and timely information.
+The Chair is responsible for ensuring that, to inform decision-making, Directors receive accurate, sufficient and timely information.
 The Company Secretary compiles the board and Committee papers which are circulated to Directors prior to meetings.
 The Company Secretary provides minutes of each meeting and every Director is aware of the right to have any concerns minuted and to seek independent advice at the Group’s expense where appropriate.

 The board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 Directors attend seminars and other regulatory and trade events to ensure that their knowledge remains current.